mgajda/less-arbitrary/towards-better-union.md

 It is also worth noting that traditional Hindley-Milner type disciplines embrace the laws of soundness, and subject-reduction.
-However these laws often prove too strict during type system extension[@impredicative-types], and are abandoned in practice of larger systems[@ghc].
+However these laws often prove too strict during type system extension, and are abandoned in practice of larger systems[@GHCZurihac].

 Motivation
 ==========